Estonia men's national basketball team

 The Estonia men's national basketball team (Eesti korvpallikoondis) represents Estonia in international basketball matches.
 They are controlled by the Estonian Basketball Association.
 The team competed in their first international tournament at the 1936 Olympic Games.
-Estonia has also qualified for the EuroBasket six times overall, with their best results coming in 1937 and 1939.
+Estonia has also qualified for the EuroBasket seven times overall, with their best results coming in 1937 and 1939.
 However, after 1939, Estonia halted national team activities due to the occupation of the Baltic states during World War II.
-Estonia rejoined FIBA in 1991, after regaining independence from the Soviet Union.
+Estonia rejoined FIBA in 1991, after restoring independence from the Soviet Union.

 History

 Early years (1920s–1930s)

 Estonia played their first ever international match against their Baltic neighbors Latvia, on 29 April 1924, a 20–16 defeat in Riga.
 Ten years later, on 30 November 1934, Estonia became a member of FIBA.
 Two years after that, the national team played in their first international tournament at the 1936 Olympic Games, held in Berlin.
 It was the first Olympic tournament to hold basketball as an official medal event.
 Led by head coach Herbert Niiler, Estonia played their opening match of the tournament against France, where the team came away with a 34–29 win.
 The national team lost their subsequent second round game to the United States 28–52, but passed the consolation round and faced the Philippines in the third round, losing 22–39.

 Game between Estonia and Lithuania at EuroBasket 1937.

 Estonia participated at the European Basketball Championship for the first time in 1937.
 The team won its first game against Egypt 44–15, but failed to advance past the group stage after suffering a 15–20 defeat against Lithuania, and a 20–30 defeat against Italy.
 Estonia finished the tournament to place fifth in the final rankings, after defeating Czechoslovakia 30–20 and Latvia 41–19.

 Two years later at the EuroBasket 1939, the tournament used a different format from the previous championship, with eight teams facing off in a round-robin competition.
 Estonia finished the tournament with a (4–3) record and again finished in fifth place at the event.
 Heino Veskila was the tournament's scoring leader averaging 16.7 points per game.

 In 1940, Estonia was occupied by the Soviet Union and the team was disbanded.